 - Turn this to On.

-Once the above 2 steps are done, create a Support ticket via the Support tab of the Mailgun control panel to let us know.
+- Create a Support ticket via the Support page of the Mailgun control panel to let us know your page rule has been created.
 We will then set your links to default to HTTPS instead of HTTP.